Austin Krajicek

-Austin Krajicek (/ˈkraɪtʃɛk/ KRYE-chek; born June 16, 1990) is an American professional tennis player.
-He has been ranked as high as world No. 1 in doubles by the ATP in June 2023.
-He attained a career-high singles ranking of world No. 94 in October 2015.
+Austin Krajicek (/ˈkraɪtʃɛk/ KRYE-chek; born June 16, 1990) is an American professional tennis player who specializes in doubles.
+He has been ranked as high as world No. 1 in doubles by the Association of Tennis Professionals (ATP) in June 2023.
+He also reached a best singles ranking of No. 94 in October 2015.

+Krajicek has won 15 doubles titles on the ATP Tour.
+Since partnering with Ivan Dodig in 2021, Krajicek has won one ATP 1000 title at 2023 Monte Carlo Masters, and his first major title at the 2023 French Open, a victory that crowned him the ATP world No. 1 in June 2023.

 A former player for Texas A&M University, Krajicek won the national doubles title at the 2011 NCAA Division I Tennis Championships, the first in the program's history.
 He turned professional in 2012 and made his top 100 singles debut in 2015, a year in which he made the quarterfinals of the ATP 500 in Tokyo and broke through on the major level by reaching the second round of the US Open.
-Krajicek has established more success in doubles and following his top 100 debut in 2013, he has won 13 doubles titles on the ATP Tour.
-Since partnering with Ivan Dodig in 2021, Krajicek has won one ATP Masters 1000 title at Monte-Carlo in 2023, and his first major title at the 2023 French Open, a victory that crowned him the ATP world No. 1 in June 2023.

 Personal life

-He is a distant cousin of Dutch tennis player and former Wimbledon champion Richard Krajicek and his sister Michaëlla Krajicek.
+Krajicek is a distant cousin of Dutch tennis player and former Wimbledon champion Richard Krajicek and his sister Michaëlla Krajicek.